Kuadrant/kuadrant-operator/doc/auth.md

 metadata:
   name: my-auth-policy
 spec:
-  # reference to an existing networking resource to attach the policy to
+  # Reference to an existing networking resource to attach the policy to.
-  # it can be a Gateway API HTTPRoute or Gateway resource
+  # It can be a Gateway API HTTPRoute or Gateway resource.
-  # it can only refer to objects in the same namespace as the AuthPolicy
+  # It can only refer to objects in the same namespace as the AuthPolicy.
   targetRef:
     group: gateway.networking.k8s.io
     kind: HTTPRoute / Gateway
     name: myroute / mygateway

-  # (optional) selectors of HTTPRouteRules within the targeted HTTPRoute that activate the AuthPolicy
+  # Selectors of HTTPRouteRules within the targeted HTTPRoute that activate the AuthPolicy.
-  # each element contains a HTTPRouteMatch object that will be used to select HTTPRouteRules that include at least one identical HTTPRouteMatch
+  # Each element contains a HTTPRouteMatch object that will be used to select HTTPRouteRules that include at least
+  # one identical HTTPRouteMatch.
-  # the HTTPRouteMatch part does not have to be fully identical, but the what's stated in the selector must be identically stated in the HTTPRouteRule
+  # The HTTPRouteMatch part does not have to be fully identical, but the what's stated in the selector must be
+  # identically stated in the HTTPRouteRule.
-  # do not use it on AuthPolicies that target a Gateway
+  # Do not use it on AuthPolicies that target a Gateway.
   routeSelectors:
   - matches:
     - path:
         type: PathPrefix
         value: "/admin"

-  # (optional) additional dynamic conditions to trigger the AuthPolicy.
+  # Additional dynamic conditions to trigger the AuthPolicy.
-  # use it for filterring attributes not supported by HTTPRouteRule or with AuthPolicies that target a Gateway
+  # Use it for filterring attributes not supported by HTTPRouteRule or with AuthPolicies that target a Gateway.
-  # check out Kuadrant RFC 0002 (https://github.com/Kuadrant/architecture/blob/main/rfcs/0002-well-known-attributes.md) to learn more about the Well-known Attributes that can be used in this field
+  # Check out https://github.com/Kuadrant/architecture/blob/main/rfcs/0002-well-known-attributes.md to learn more
+  # about the Well-known Attributes that can be used in this field.
   when: […]

-  # the auth rules to apply to the network traffic routed through the targeted resource
+  # The auth rules to apply to the network traffic routed through the targeted resource
   rules:
-    # (optional) authentication rules to enforce.
+    # Authentication rules to enforce.
-    # at least one config must evaluate to a valid identity object for the auth request to be successful.
+    # At least one config must evaluate to a valid identity object for the auth request to be successful.
-    # if omitted or empty, anonymous access is assumed.
+    # If omitted or empty, anonymous access is assumed.
     authentication:
       "my-authn-rule":
-        # the authentication method of this rule
+        # The authentication method of this rule.
-        # one-of: apiKey, jwt, oauth2Introspection, kubernetesTokenReview, x509, plain, anonymous
+        # One-of: apiKey, jwt, oauth2Introspection, kubernetesTokenReview, x509, plain, anonymous.
         apiKey: {…}

-        # (optional) where credentials are required to be passed in the request for authentication based on this rule
+        # Where credentials are required to be passed in the request for authentication based on this rule.
-        # one-of: authorizationHeader, customHeader, queryString, cookie
+        # One-of: authorizationHeader, customHeader, queryString, cookie.
         credentials:
           authorizationHeader:
             prefix: APIKEY

-        # (optional) rule-level route selectors
+        # Rule-level route selectors.
         routeSelectors: […]

-        # (optional) rule-level additional conditions
+        # Rule-level additional conditions.
         when: […]

-        # (optional) configs for caching the resolved object returned out of evaluating this auth rule
+        # Configs for caching the resolved object returned out of evaluating this auth rule.
         cache: {…}

-    # (optional) rules for fetching auth metadata from external sources.
+    # Rules for fetching auth metadata from external sources.
     metadata:
       "my-external-source":
-        # the method for fetching metadata from the external source
+        # The method for fetching metadata from the external source.
-        # one-of: http: userInfo, uma
+        # One-of: http: userInfo, uma.
         http: {…}

-    # (optional) authorization rules to enforce.
+    # Authorization rules to enforce.
-    # all policies must allow access for the auth request be successful.
+    # All policies must allow access for the auth request be successful.
     authorization:
       "my-authz-rule":
-        # the authorization method of this rule
+        # The authorization method of this rule.
-        # one-of: patternMatching, opa, kubernetesSubjectAccessReview, spicedb
+        # One-of: patternMatching, opa, kubernetesSubjectAccessReview, spicedb.
         opa: {…}

-    # (optional) customizations to the authorization response
+    # Customizations to the authorization response.
     response:
-      # custom denial status and other HTTP attributes for unauthenticated requests.
+      # Custom denial status and other HTTP attributes for unauthenticated requests.
       unauthenticated: {…}

-      # custom denial status and other HTTP attributes for unauhtorized requests.
+      # Custom denial status and other HTTP attributes for unauhtorized requests.
       unauthorized: {…}

-      # custom response items when access is granted.
+      # Custom response items when access is granted.
       success:
-        # custom response items wrapped as HTTP headers to be injected in the request
+        # Custom response items wrapped as HTTP headers to be injected in the request
         headers:
           "my-custom-header":
-            # one-of: plain, json, wristband
+            # One-of: plain, json, wristband.
             plain: {…}

-        # custom response items wrapped as envoy dynamic metadata
+        # Custom response items wrapped as envoy dynamic metadata.
         dynamicMetadata:
-          # one-of: plain, json, wristband
+          # One-of: plain, json, wristband.
           "my-custom-dyn-metadata":
             json: {…}

-    # (optional) rules for post-authorization callback requests to external services.
+    # Rules for post-authorization callback requests to external services.
-    # triggered regardless of the result of the authorization request.
+    # Triggered regardless of the result of the authorization request.
     callbacks:
       "my-webhook":
         http: {…}